 Learn about the Christmas traditions of London’s early inhabitants, who managed to celebrate despite cold weather and scarce material goods.
 Through interactive activities students will discover the cultural traditions of the Victorian era, including holiday greeting cards, the Christmas tree, the art of candle making, and the importance of celebrating with family.

 This is an outdoor winter program.
-Students should dress for the weather.
+Students should dress for the weather, as some buildings are heated traditionally and students will need to walk between stations.

 Interactive Guided Tour